PippyUrkel/CEP_CSV_MAPPING/Readme.md

  - Create a new map or edit an existing one.
  - Import the generated CSV file.
  - Enjoy your automated map with all the locations plotted!

- ## Licensing
- This project is open-source and provided with no license.
-Feel free to use and modify it as you wish.

  ---

  Happy mapping! 😊